AvaIre/docs/commands.md

 #### Usage

 	!removesong <song id> Removes the song with the given ID from the queue.
-	!removesong <start song id>
-	-  <end song id>` Removes the songs with the given range of IDs, inclusive, from the queue
+	!removesong <start song id> - <end song id> Removes the songs with the given range of IDs, inclusive, from the queue

 #### Example

-	!removesong 3 Removes song 3 from the queue !removesong 3
+	!removesong 3 Removes song 3 from the queue !removesong 3-6 Removes songs 3-6 from the queue
-	- 6` Removes songs 3

 <a name="RepeatMusicQueueCommand"></a>
 ### Repeat Music Command